 Originally known as Myrtle Creek, the town was shaped by pioneer graziers, gold seekers and timber getters.
 These days the tobacco farms have been replaced by wine grapes, hops, walnuts and chestnuts, blueberries and raspberries, cherries, apples, kiwifruit, olives, vegetables, beef and dairy cattle.
-Locally grown fresh produce is readily available around Myrtleford at farm gates and at the monthly Farmers Market (the forth Saturday of the month).
+Locally grown fresh produce is readily available around Myrtleford at farm gates and at the monthly Farmers Market (the fourth Saturday of the month).

 Take in the sights